hpc2n/selecting-modules/docs/batch.md

     === "UPPMAX (Pelle)"

+        !!! warning

+            Note that the numba installation, as of now, gives a segmentation fault for this exercise.
+We are troubleshooting until next time!

         Pelle has Nvidia L40s and H100 GPUs.
 Default is L40s and is reached by just stating ``-p gpu --gres=gpu``.
 To reach one of very few large H100 state ``-p gpu --gpus=h100``.

         ```bash